NailKalimov/Java-RDL-Homeworks/multithreading/README.md

 -  low level java synchronization tools;
 -  java.util.concurrent package.

+    - Answer: I used synchronization block in class BankUser
 ## Task #2: The Dining Philosophers Problem

 The Dining Philosophers problem is one of the classic problems used to describe synchronization issues in a multi-threaded environment